This widget allows you to add a button to a page, an app or task form. You can use a script to define the behavior of the button on click.

 When a user clicks the button, a link opens.

-The system settings are similar for all the widgets: visibility and access settings, on-click behavior and so on.
+These tabs are similar for all the widgets: visibility and access settings, on-click behavior and so on.
 To learn more, see System widget settings.

 In the following case, the configured button widget discards all changes.